Compact exact Lagrangian intersections in cotangent bundles via sheaf quantization (with an appendix by Tomohiro Asano): Sheaf quantization and Tamarkin's non-displaceability theorem

 Hence the functor also induces $\Psi \colon \cD_A(M) \to \cD_{\psi(A)}(M)$.

 Tamarkin~\cite{Tamarkin} proved the non-displaceability theorem by using the category $\cD(M)$ and torsion objects, which we will explain below.
-Moreover, Guillermou-Schapira~\cite{GS14} proved that torsion objects form a triangulated subcategory and introduced the quotient category $\cT(M)$, which is invariant under Hamiltonian deformations.
+Moreover, Guillermou--Schapira~\cite{GS14} proved that torsion objects form a triangulated subcategory and introduced the quotient category $\cT(M)$, which is invariant under Hamiltonian deformations.
 For $c \in \bR$, we define the translation map

 For $F \in {}^\perp \Db_{\{\tau \le 0\}}(M \times \bR)$ and $c \in \bR_{\ge 0}$, there exists a canonical morphism $\tau_{0,c}(F) \colon F \to {T_c}_*F$.

 \begin{definition}[{\cite{Tamarkin}}] An object $F \in {}^\perp \Db_{\{\tau \le 0\}}(M \times \bR)$ is said to be a \emph{torsion object} if $\tau_{0,c}(F)=0$ for some $c \ge 0$.
 Denote by $\cN_{\mathrm{tor}}$ the subcategory of torsion objects in ${}^\perp \Db_{\{\tau \le 0\}}(M \times \bR) \simeq \cD(M)$. \end{definition}